JOIN LOGIN JOIN

 And for Kill Team players?
 The Nightbringer 40k model is set to appear as a Non-Playable Operative, essentially the final boss, your brave little operatives will be terrified to run into.
 That’s a fun twist and could signal more crossover “set piece” enemies in the future.

-Pair it with the new 40k Tomb World box, and you’ve got both the visuals and the mechanics to rediscover the Nightbringer in your own narrative setting.
+Pair the new model with the new 40k Tomb World box, and you’ve got both the visuals and the mechanics to rediscover the Nightbringer 40k menace in your own narrative setting.

 See the Latest 40k New Release Roadmap Here!